JnyJny/StatusThing/README.md

 r|R   - reset        : reset to idle values set in preferences, stops animations h|H|? - help         : this help
 ```
 The [g]et and [c]apabilities command return JSON dictionaries.
 The [g]et dictionary is the current configuration of StatusThing.
-The [c]apabilities dictionary is a list of all the animations, colors and shapes that are supported by StatusThing.
-This should make writting and maintaining various bindings relatively easy.
+The [c]apabilities dictionary is a list of all the animations, speeds, colors and shapes that are supported by StatusThing.
+This should make writing and maintaining various bindings relatively easy.

 ## Bindings